oneeve8/kobble-data/content/How to Pray the Rosary.md

 When the Rosary is said in a group, the most of the prayers are divided into two parts, of which one person, or part of the group, says the first, while the others respond with the second.
 The divisions are are indicated below with an asterisk (*).
 Where no division is indicated, the entire prayer is recited by all.
 (The sign of the cross is recited by all or by the leader alone, the others responding "Amen.")
 :::
 ::: slide
+#### The Apostles' Creed

+I believe in God the Father Almighty, Creator of heaven and earth; and in Jesus Christ, His only Son, our Lord; Who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
+He descended into hell; the third day He rose again from the dead; He ascended into heaven and sits at the right hand of God, the Father Almighty; from thence He shall come to judge the living and the dead. * I believe the Holy Spirit, the holy Catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
+Amen.

 ## How to Pray the Rosary
 Opening prayers: